YannickvanEtten/master_theses_SJK_2025/README.md

 | 25-06-2025 | NU-6A91  |

-Note in the week of 23-04-2025, the setting will be different.
-Potential extra meeting spots the week after.
+Note that in the week of 23-04-2025 the setting will be different.
+Potential extra meeting spots the week of 30-04-2025.

-Note this will likely change every week.

 ## Contact
 - Prof. dr. Siem Jan Koopman: [s.j.koopman@vu.nl](mailto:s.j.koopman@vu.nl)